devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 }
 ```

 Think: *dynamic blocks generate repeated nested blocks inside one resource.* `for_each` on a resource generates multiple independent resource instances.
-Don't conflate the two just because both use `for_each` syntax under the hood — the scope of what's being repeated is completely different.
+Don't conflate the two just because both use `for_each` syntax under the hood, the scope of what's being repeated is completely different.

 ---

-# Part VIII — Dependencies and Lifecycle
+# Part VIII: Dependencies and Lifecycle

 ## 44. depends_on